Relepega/doujinstyle-downloader/README.md

 ### QnA

 **Q**.
 I get the following error:
-`{"time":"2023-11-28T20:42:34.1949499+01:00","level":"FATAL","prefix":"echo","file":"main.go","line":"119","message":"listen tcp 127.0.0.1:5522: bind: An attempt was made to access a socket in a way forbidden by its access permissions."}`.
+`listen tcp ...: bind: An attempt was made to access a socket in a way forbidden by its access permissions.`.
 How do i fix it?

 **A**.
 The error is either caused by another process using the port 5522, or by HyperV.
 To fix it you have 3 choices:

 - By stopping the process that is using that port app.
 - (Hyper-V only) By using the command `Restart-Service hns` in a powershell prompt.
 - Change the application port in the `config.toml` file (you can edit it with a notepad app)

 If none of these helps you out, you can open a new issue.
 You need to accurately describe what the issue is, your os, os version, app version and the steps to reproduce the issue (if any).

+**Q**.
+I get the following error:
+`listen tcp ... bind: The requested address is not valid in its context.` How do i fix it?

+**A**.
+Change the `Host` value in the [server] section in the config file to a valid IP address.
+Either change it to 127.0.0.1 if you're unsure of what to do or use the valid current network IP address of your device.